SCalwas/DoctorFill/README.md

 * doctorfill.2018-11-21.private-key.pem - Private key text file.
 No modifications
 ever need to be made to the contents of this file.

-## Doctor Fill setup to perform for every session
+## Doctor Fill setup to perform before every session

 To prevent exposing your computer to the internet, the DoctorFill GitHub App sends its notifications to an intermediate URL destination.
 The intermediate